kurator-dev/kurator/docs/proposals/rollout/rollout.md

 type Metric struct {
     // Name of the metric.
-    // User also can use Name point to custom metric checks.
+    // User also can use name point to custom metric checks.
     Name string `json:"name"`

-    // Metrics query interval
+    // IntervalSeconds defines metrics query interval.
-    Interval string `json:"interval,omitempty"`
+    IntervalSeconds *int `json:"intervalSeconds,omitempty"`

     // Range value accepted for this metric
     // +optional